Data-Driven Adaptive Second-Order Sliding Mode Control with Noisy Data: Data-Driven Framework

 \section{Data-Driven Framework}

 In this section, we introduce our data-driven ASSOSM control design.
-In particular, in Section~\ref{subsec:manifold}, we begin by collecting noisy data from the system and show how it can be used to design $\varphi(x_r)$ such that the origin becomes a GAS equilibrium for the $x_r$-dynamics of the \textsc{ct-PNCS}~\eqref{eq:sys_reformulated}.
-Then, in Section~\ref{subsec:controller}, we present the ASSOSM approach for designing the controller $u$, which drives both $\sigma$ and $\dot{\sigma}$ to zero in finite time, thereby ensuring that the origin is an S-GAS equilibrium for the full-order system.
+In particular, Section~\ref{subsec:manifold} outlines the noisy data collection process and shows how the collected data can be exploited to design $\varphi$ rendering the closed-loop $x_r$-dynamics of the \textsc{ct-PNS}~\eqref{eq:sys_reformulated} ISS.
+Section~\ref{subsec:controller} presents the ASSOSM approach for designing the control input $u$, which drives both $\sigma$ and $\dot{\sigma}$ to zero in finite time, thereby ensuring that the state trajectories of the full-order closed-loop system are S-GUB.